 One thing I love to do in my home garden is plant containers as garden features.
 It seems that many people think that containers are only for balcony gardeners or small spaces.
-Yes, I do garden on a small urban lot and containers do help with the space issue, but I also use containers to showcase special plants, to line garden beds, and to create interest.
+Yes, I do garden on a small urban lot and containers do help with the space issue, but I also use containers to showcase special plants, to line garden beds, and to create visual interest.

 There were some lovely examples of containers at Moss Mountain Farm that added to the decorative nature of the gardens.
-Many of these containers, although the look like stone or ceramic, are self-watering pots from Crescent Garden.
+Many of these containers, although they look like stone or ceramic, are self-watering pots from Crescent Garden.

 The Little Details

 While you may not have a huge garden at home, nor the time or the staff to maintain spaces as impressive as Moss Mountain Farm, there are always ideas that can be brought home to any garden.
 The Sunpatiens on the porch are the exact shade of salmon pink that the patio furniture was painted, a subtle detail that makes a lot of impact.

 The spaces may be vast but they invite you to enjoy them.
 A circular water feature is surrounded by white roses that glow in the evening light, making it a welcoming spot for evening entertaining.
 The rose garden is shaped like a bowl that allows the fragrance of the many roses to hang in the air and perfume the ramp down to the garden.
 The firepit’s comfortable chairs allow you to lounge while you listen to the baying of the sheep in the pasture beyond.
 The hedges have peek-a-boo lookouts cut into them, which reveal a unique perspective on the farm.